futureofcoding/futureofcoding.org/index.md

 <br>

-The podcast alternates between interviews with programming language experts and reflections on my own research journy.
+The podcast alternates between interviews with programming language experts and reflections on my own research journey.
 My research is focused on [democratizing programming](/about#mission).
 [Twitter](https://twitter.com/stevekrouse) is a great place to contact me, but email works too: steve at this domain.

 # Episodes